TylerJH-IT/configure-ad/README.md

 - Click the green arrow button near the top-middle of the screen
   - This will run the script
-- Once the users have been created, go back to Active Directory Users and Computers > mydomain.com > _EMPLOYEES.
+- Once enough users have been created, go back to Active Directory Users and Computers > mydomain.com > _EMPLOYEES.
 And you will see all the accounts that were created
 - You can now log into Client-1 with one of the accounts that were created.
-  - Try logging into Client-1 as one of the users
+  - Try logging into Client-1 as one of the users, below being an example.
-    - Username: mydomain.com\cix.bav
+    - Username: mydomain.com\bid.res
     - Password: Password1

 <p>